-Alex recently spent a year on secondment at Ontario Power Generation Inc. where she handled all environmental issues, including: environmental risk management, regulatory compliance, inspections, and investigations.
-Her in-house experience has given her energy sector expertise as well as a unique understanding of the demands faced by in-house counsel, allowing her to successfully and efficiently anticipate and meet client needs.
+Alex spent a year on secondment at Ontario Power Generation Inc. where she handled all environmental law issues, including: environmental risk management, regulatory compliance, inspections, and investigations for all parts of the business, including nuclear and hydroelectric generating stations.
+Her in-house experience has given her energy sector knowledge as well as an understanding of the demands faced by in-house counsel, allowing her to successfully and efficiently anticipate and meet client needs.

 - Technical and strategic advice to various industrial sectors (including manufacturing and waste disposal);